 It is difficult to predict the outcome of the US election.
 Nevertheless it is not difficult to predict whose political interests potential president Trump will bring to life.

-Posted by Ian Greenhalgh on January 25, 2017, With 2365 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on January 25, 2017, With 2412 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.